 The gain on disposal of properties, plants, and equipment, net was \$10.3 million and \$7.0 million for 2016 and 2015, respectively.
-See Note 5 to the Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information.
+Refer to Note 4 to the Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information.